synesissoftware/CLASP.Go/examples/flag_and_option_aliases.md

     --help
-        Shows this helps and exits
+        Shows this help and exits

     --version
         Shows version information and exits